 We paralyze the everyday reproduction of the working class

 This text, “On the construction of feminist committees”, is from the same group – the Comitato Triveneto – who wrote the “Women in armed struggle” text I posted two days ago.
-As always, this is a rough translation, from someone who is neither Italian nor close to flawless in the language.
-In addition, the source from which I’m working presented this as an abridged text, marked by the […].
+The source from which I’m working presented this as an abridged text, marked by the […].
 If I can track down a more complete version, I’ll add in.

 Translation first, then a few comments.